Streif: Hausbergkante

 "Hausbergkante" (Hausberg fall) hang is the key and deciding part of the course, jumping over 35° degrees (70%) incline gradient into extremely demanding left turn into a compression.

-It is followed by a challenging sharp left left turn to the "Hausberg Querfahrt" into "Traverse", where the most falls, some of them very spectacular happened over the years.
+It is followed by a challenging sharp left turn to the "Hausberg Querfahrt" into "Traverse", where the most falls, some of them very spectacular happened over the years.

 Traverse

 "Traverse" or "Querfahrt", is a rough sidehill of glare ice, strong leaning bumpy terrain, defying gravity, with many spectacular falls in the past.

 Zielschuss

 "Zielschuss" (Finish speed ride) with compression & jump and with top speed over 145 km/h leading into a finish jump.
 In 2006, Michael Walchhofer set the course top speed record at 153 km/h.

 Rasmusleitn

 "Rasmusleitn" or "Zielsprung" is a spectacular, long and very tricky jump just before the finish line at high speed, on which many suffered severe injuries with brutal falls.